Corporate and Institutional Partnerships

 A glimpse at what we can achieve by working together…

-In 2021, we launched our business skills app HerVenture in South Africa for the first time, bringing crucial entrepreneurial skills to at least 1,600 of South Africa’s most promising women entrepreneurs.
+In 2021, we launched our business skills app HerVenture in South Africa, for the first time, bringing crucial entrepreneurial skills to some of South Africa’s most promising women entrepreneurs.
+Since then, the app has supported over 4,200 women entrepreneurs in South Africa.

 “What a great app where I can learn with no disruptions, easy to navigate & knowledge in my pocket.
 Learning at my fingertips made simple – powerful app.”